 Trying to conceive (TTC) can be an emotional rollercoaster, especially when the journey takes longer than expected.
 Each passing cycle can bring a mix of hope, disappointment, and frustration, making it challenging to stay optimistic.
-If you’re feeling discouraged, know that you’re not alone.
+If you’re feeling discouraged, know that you’re not alone in this situation.
 Many women face difficulties on the path to motherhood, but there are ways to stay positive and maintain emotional resilience.
 Here are some practical strategies to help you navigate this journey with hope and strength.

 1. Acknowledge Your Feelings

-It’s completely normal to feel a range of emotions—hope, sadness, frustration, jealousy, and even anger.
+It’s completely normal to feel a range of emotions: hope, sadness, frustration, jealousy, and even anger.
 Instead of suppressing these feelings, allow yourself to acknowledge them.
 Talk to a trusted friend, partner, or therapist about what you’re going through.
-Journaling can also be a helpful way to process emotions and track patterns in your thoughts and feelings.
+Journaling can also be a helpful way to process emotions privately.

 2. Focus on What You Can Control

-While fertility outcomes can feel unpredictable, there are things within your control that can support your journey:
+While fertility outcomes can feel unpredictable, there are things within your control:

-• Optimizing your health: Eating a balanced diet, staying active, and managing stress can improve overall well-being.
+- Optimizing your health: Eating a balanced diet, staying active, and managing stress can improve overall well-being and fertility outcomes.

 3. Limit Stress & Anxiety